alrokayan/hadoop-openstack-centos/README.rst

 Eclipse Plugin Steps
 ---------------------
+Use a VM inside OpenStack (Other than what we have provisioned), or just use your personal PC.

 To use Eclipse plugin (which acts as another Hadoop client) and test your setup, follow those steps:

 (1)	Download Eclipse Classic: http://www.eclipse.org/downloads/.